2018 MLB All-Star Game: How to watch, stream the game and Selection Show

 Note CNET may get a share of revenue from the sale of the products featured on this page.

-Sling TV's $25-a-month Orange plan includes ESPN, the $25-a-month Blue plan includes Fox, and the $40-a-month Orange & Blue plan includes both.
+Sling TV's $25-a-month Blue plan includes Fox.
 Click here to see if you live in a market that offers Fox.
 (The plans are currently discounted by 40 percent for the first month.)

-Hulu with Live TV costs $45 a month and includes Fox and ESPN.
+Hulu with Live TV costs $45 a month and includes Fox.
 Click the "View all channels in your area" link on its welcome page to see which live, local channels are offered in your ZIP code.

-PlayStation Vue's cheapest $50-a-month Access plan includes Fox and ESPN.
+PlayStation Vue's cheapest $50-a-month Access plan includes Fox.
 You can see if a live feed of Fox is available in your area here.

-YouTube TV costs $50 a month and includes Fox and ESPN.
+YouTube TV costs $50 a month and includes Fox.
 Plug in your ZIP code on its welcome page to see if a live feed of Fox is available in your area.

-DirecTV Now's basic $50-a-month Plus package includes Fox and ESPN.
+DirecTV Now's basic $50-a-month Plus package includes Fox.
 You can use its channel lookup tool to see if a live feed of Fox is available where you live.

-FuboTV costs $55 a month and includes Fox for the All-Star Game but not ESPN for the Derby.
+FuboTV costs $55 a month and includes Fox.
 Click here to see if you live in a market that offers Fox.

 Get Amazon Prime Day deals without being a member: You won’t have to pay a thing -- unless you buy something, of course.